dviera/RestrServe-App-R/README.md

 # Face Detection Web Application using RestrServe R package

-- Face detection using the opencv and RestrServe r packages.
+- Face detection using the opencv and RestrServe R packages.
 It captures an image from the video stream and detects faces.
-- Application done to get familiar with RestrServe package and have a fully functional application.
+- Goal was to get familiar with RestrServe package and have a fully functional application.
 From my knowledge, this is the first one available.
 - The front-end was developed using:
     - [materializecss](https://materializecss.com/)
     - CSS